PennLINC/xcp_d/xcp_d/data/standard_mesh_atlases/00_README.txt

 R.sphere.59k_fs_LR.surf.gii
 R.sphere.32k_fs_LR.surf.gii

-Importantly, note that “fs_LR” spheres have correspondence between the vertices of the L and R hemispheres.
-Some names start with “fsaverage” for historical reasons (and are kept for compatibility purposes; see http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3432236); they are not the same as the fsaverage spheres discussed in the next section.
+Importantly, note that "fs_LR" spheres have correspondence between the vertices of the L and R hemispheres.
+Some names start with "fsaverage" for historical reasons (and are kept for compatibility purposes; see http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3432236); they are not the same as the fsaverage spheres discussed in the next section.

 The fs_L and fs_R directories each contain two spheres:

-1) fsaverage.{L,R}.sphere.164k_fs_{L,R}.surf.gii -- the fsaverage 164k standard sphere (from FreeSurfer) converted to GIFTI format (where “{L,R}” is shorthand for either “L” or “R”).
-Note that these particular files are the “true” fsaverage (164k) spheres (and therefore do not have correspondence of the L and R hemisphere vertices).
+1) fsaverage.{L,R}.sphere.164k_fs_{L,R}.surf.gii -- the fsaverage 164k standard sphere (from FreeSurfer) converted to GIFTI format (where "{L,R}" is shorthand for either "L" or "R").
+Note that these particular files are the "true" fsaverage (164k) spheres (and therefore do not have correspondence of the L and R hemisphere vertices).
 2) fs_{L,R}-to-fs_LR_fsaverage.{L,R}_LR.spherical_std.164k_fs_{L,R}.surf.gii -- a version of the fsaverage sphere (i.e., (1)) that has been deformed to register to the fs_LR atlas.

 The resample_fsaverage directory contains files to allow resampling between fs_LR and fsaverage with minimal preparatory steps.
 See FAQ 9 here: